Captainarash/elx_fuzzer/README.txt

 The driver is a simple character device which accepts open, read, write and ioctl on its file located in /dev/elx_fuzzer

-The idea is to receive inout from userspace through write or ioctl operations and give the output through read operation or ioctl result.
+The idea is to receive input from userspace through write or ioctl operations and give the output through read operation or ioctl result.

-This means that we either need to make a parser in the driver or position the parser in userspace and send the final register values to the driver to forward it to the kernel.
+This means that we either need to make a parser in the driver or position the parser in userspace and send the final register values to the driver to forward it to the higher exception levels.